 Hear this story before you visit Budapest.
 In California, Nobel Laureate Enrico Fermi was once asked if he believed in Extra Terrestrials?
 He said – they are already here among us, we call them Hungarians.
 Some people say he was referring to the presence of Hungarians producers, directors, writers, and technicians in Hollywood.
 Others say that he was referring to the unique language that they speak – that resembles none other.

-Come with me to the city that is at the heart of Hungary as well its capital city.
+Come with me to the city that is at the heart of Hungary as well as its capital city.
 Hungary is at the heart of Europe – well geographically speaking.
 Old cities like Budapest have so many stories to tell that we sometimes forget that they have not just history but a present too.
-Let me share some new experiences to see quintessential parts of the city with the new eyes.
+Let me share some new experiences to see quintessential parts of the city with new eyes.
 I am sure you would see it as a great city to explore as a new age traveler.

 Check out the great offers on British Airways with Citi Cards to book your tickets to visit Budapest.
 This could well be another reason to choose a holiday there.

 Walk around the Hero Square

 In the city, they say, you must look up when you are walking.
 This is because the top parts of the buildings here are the most ornate.
 There are a lot of streets that you can walk around and a lot of buildings that you can admire.
 However, my recommendation would be walking around the world heritage site of Hero’s Square and Andrassy Avenue.
 Hero’s square will tell you a bit of history of Hungary when its foundation was laid more than 1000 years back by 7 Magyar chieftains who came on the horseback.
 Square is flanked by two beautiful buildings dedicated to Arts – Museum of Fine Arts and the Palace of Art.

 If you speak to locals, they will tell you to take two strolls around Heroes Square – one during the day and one at night.

 Read More – The Pest Side of the city

 Visit the New York Café